 Next you can try different ways to challenge your knowledge of the fretboard.

-1) Pick any note like F#, for example, and as quickly as you can, play an F# on every string.2) Pick a fret, for example the 10th fret, and know each note across every string.
+1) Pick a note like F #, for example, and as quickly as you can, play a F # on every string.2) Pick a fret, for example the 10th fret, and know each note across every string.